aiotests/cypress-aiotests-reporter/README.md

 > [!NOTE]
 > Please note that with Cypress 13, Cypress has made breaking changes to its module API which used to expose data on results of executions.
-> Due to this change, AIO Tests reporter can no longer send screenshots and body information to AIO Tests.
+> Due to this change, AIO Tests reporter can no longer send body information and retry durations to AIO Tests.
 > If you would like to have this feature, please bump up the request @ [Cypress 13 Module API bug](https://github.com/cypress-io/cypress/issues/27732)
 # How to get started?
 ```